Nsustain/.github/profile/README.md

   </b>
   <br>
   <br>
-  Find and request open-source projects for the environment & sustainability.
-An open-source forum website made for farmers, environmentalists, and open-source developers.
+  Find and request open-source projects for the environment and sustainability.
 </p>

 <br>